Collective Quantum Batteries and Charger-Battery Setup in Open Quantum Systems: Impact of Inter-Qubit Interactions, Dissipation, and Quantum Criticality: Conclusions

-The third model consisted of two central spins, one as a battery and the other as a charger, interacting with their respective spin baths.
-In this model, the battery qubit exhibited oscillatory ergotropy, energy, and power due to the interplay of battery–charger coupling and environmental dissipation.
-At general values of the magnetic field strength, the qubit periodically gained and lost energy, resulting in nearly balanced charging and discharging cycles.
-However, at the critical point $\lambda_c = 1$, ergotropy decayed rapidly, energy oscillations were damped, and power was predominantly negative, indicating that the environmental effects dominated over charging.
-Consequently, the instantaneous and average charging powers were significantly reduced, while discharging persisted, leading to minimal extractable work.
+To understand the effect of quantum criticality on battery performance, a two-qubit model composed of a charger and a battery qubit was considered.
+At the critical point $\lambda_c = 1$, ergotropy decayed rapidly, energy oscillations were damped, and power was predominantly negative, indicating that the environmental effects dominated over charging.
+The entanglement between the charger and the battery qubits was higher at the critical coupling and at longer durations, suggesting that higher entanglement between the charger and the battery may lead to lower work extraction from the battery.
+Furthermore, at critical coupling, the instantaneous and average charging powers were significantly reduced, while discharging persisted, resulting in minimal extractable work.
 These results suggest that criticality strongly suppresses the long-time performance of the central spin quantum battery.